Computer Reporting Technologies (CRPT)

 Lori L. Rapozo, CCR, RPR, CRI

-I am a proud graduate of Green River Community College’s Court Reporting Program.
+I am a proud graduate of Green River College’s Court Reporting Program.
 I began reporting in 1980 and officially stopped reporting, but not writing on my machine, in 1992.
 During those years, I was a freelance court reporter with extensive reporting in the federal court system.
 I’ve reported all over Washington state and also in my home state of North Dakota.

 My teaching career began in the Tri-Cities, where I taught privately.
 I also began an evening Court Reporting program at Columbia Basin College.
 Here I taught for three years before moving to Yakima and then back to Western Washington to continue my court reporting career.
-I began teaching at Green River Community College in the fall of 1991.
+I began teaching at Green River College in the fall of 1991.

 I enjoy overseeing the court reporting interns and coordinating with the University of Washington and Seattle University law schools to report their mock depositions and mock trials.
 I started implementing online court reporting courses in the spring of 2002, and currently teach onsite and online courses.
 Presently, I am serving on NCRA's Council on Approved Student Education, local committees, and I help facilitate the NCRA exams and Washington CCR exam.